javelit/docs/content/develop/concepts/multipage-apps/page-and-navigation.md

 ## App structure

 When using `Jt.navigation`, your entrypoint file acts like a page router.
 Each page is an app executed from your entrypoint file.
-You can define a page from a Java class {/* TODO IMPLEMENT CALLABLE or function */}.
+You can define a page from a Java `Runnable`.
 If you include elements or widgets in your entrypoint file, they become common elements between your pages.
 In this case, you can think of your entrypoint file like a picture frame around each of your pages.

 You can only call `Jt.navigation` once per app run and you must call it from your entrypoint file.
 When a user selects a page in navigation (or is routed through a command like `Jt.switchPage`), `Jt.navigation` returns the selected page.
 You must manually execute that page with the `.run()` method.
-The following example is a two-page app where each page is defined by a Java class.
+The following example is a two-page app where each page is defined by a Java `Runnable`.

 **Directory structure:**